2802 Santa Monica Blvd.

 By Niki Cervantes

-May 7, 2018 -- Employees costs are higher at Santa Monica City Hall than its Southern California peers, although the same cannot necessarily be said for worker productivity, according to the final version of an outside audit headed to the City Council on Tuesday.
+May 7, 2018 -- Employee costs are higher at Santa Monica City Hall than its Southern California peers, although the same cannot necessarily be said for worker productivity, according to the final version of an outside audit headed to the City Council on Tuesday.

 The audit by Moss Adams was prompted by criticism of pay and benefits for employees of Santa Monica’s city government, which by various measures are some of the costliest of municipalities statewide.